sourcegraph/handbook/content/departments/security/admin-access-internal-instances.md

 Site-admin access to internal instances (dotcom, s2, rctest, demo, k8s) is provided through an auto-approved Entitle workflow.
 It will create a short-lived admin account that lasts 1h.
 Removing long-lived admin accounts largely reduces the risk of compromised credentials across our instances.

+> [!NOTE]
+> This is currently deployed only in the dotcom instance.
+Other instances are unchanged for the moment.

 ## How it works

 Internal instances use the same login method for site-admin access to customer Cloud instances: [Sourcegraph Operator Auth Provider (SOAP)](../cloud/technical-docs/oidc_site_admin.md#sourcegraph-teammate-access-to-cloud-instances).
 Any employee can request site-admin access for up to 1h with automatic approval.

 For sourcegraph.com use the following instructions (or substitute the URL and Entitle request for other instances)

-1. In Entitle request the `Dotcom site admin permission`
+1. In Entitle request the `Dotcom site admin permission`.
+You may do this using the `/access_request` Slack command or [this pre-filled request](https://app.entitle.io/request?targetType=resource&duration=3600&justification=PLEASE%20INCLUDE%20A%20JUSTIFICATION%20-%20SOC2%20AUDITORS%20CHECK%20THIS&integrationId=2a973813-5df5-4572-9982-0169d1deca3b&resourceId=ffe6f48e-45d5-456d-a476-07ab3d27163e&roleId=d3818374-f1ea-433b-aa1a-dacc9f07f996&grantMethodId=d3818374-f1ea-433b-aa1a-dacc9f07f996).
 2. Go to https://sourcegraph.com/sign-in?sourcegraph-operator
 3. Click on Other login methods
 4. Click on Continue with Sourcegraph Operators